EldanizAkbar/adcash-blog-frontend/README.md

 ## API Integration

 The frontend interacts with the backend API provided by the ``` adcash-blog-backend ``` repository.
 Ensure that the backend server is running and accessible.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://mit-license.org/) file for details.

 ## Acknowledgements